 Handle Productions Oy delivers critically acclaimed films to international audiences and offers production expertise and services for prominent independent productions.
+The company’s story-first approach has led to award winning documentary, children’s content and feature film collaborations.
 The CEO of Handle Productions is the award-winning producer and director Hanna Hemilä.

 Finnish film producer and director Hanna Hemila began producing films after working a number of years in international banking.
 Over two decades later, Hemila’s career spans everything from the winner of the International Critics’ Award at the 64th Cannes Film Festival Le Havre (productrice exécutive) to the universally acclaimed and multi-award winning family feature film Pelicanman (Berlinale/Kinderfilmfest 2005), and several documentaries, animation films and multinational co-productions.